Windows 10 taskbar not working? Not a problem! We have the solutions for you.

 Restart Windows Explorer

-Your windows explorer is one of the core section of your windows.
-It basically where all other programs and activities are stored.
+Your windows explorer is one of the core sections of your windows.
+It is basically where all other programs and activities are stored.
 This also includes the Windows taskbar.

 Restart windows explorer via task manager

 To restart windows explorer via task manager, you can first press ctrl+alt+delete and then go to the “task manager” tab.
 Here you should see a list of all your currently running programs including explorer.exe.

 You will be able to identify it by its process id which is usually listed in the top left corner along with some other information about this task, such as the amount of memory it is using.

 Then you should select explorer.exe and then click on “restart task” to restart the windows explorer from this tab instead of closing it altogether.

 Which will bring your whole system down for a while (which may be an issue if there are some files or programs that need to finish operations).